 Nature, and Yosemite in particular, served as a place of healing for Adams who survived the deadly Spanish influenza in 1919.
 That same year, he joined the Sierra Club and then spent six summers accompanying High Sierra tour groups as trip photographer.
 He'd place the Half Dome cable system up each season, beginning with the cables' first appearance in 1919, so hikers could ascend the straight-up granite slope.
-For several years, Adams was caretaker of the Sierra Club's LeConte Memorial Lodge in Yosemite Valley.
+For several years, Adams was caretaker of the Sierra Club's LeConte Memorial Lodge (now known as the Yosemite Conservation Heritage Center) in Yosemite Valley.
 He was deeply influenced by the organization's environmental credo, and his first published photographs appeared in the Club's 1922 Bulletin.

 In 1927, Adams received critical acclaim for his startling image of a Yosemite landmark.
 Shot in fading light with a red filter, "Monolith, the Face of Half Dome" yielded an image that was almost surreal.
 Before he tripped the shutter, Adams had visualized already what the developed image would look like: "a brooding form, with deep shadows and a distant sharp white peak against a dark sky."
 For the rest of his career, Adams would be associated with this masterpiece and the techniques he used to produce it.
 Despite this success as a photographer, Adams lived in two professional worlds, functioning for years as both a photographer and a classical pianist, which he had been schooled to become from a young age.